Like this one. DON'T FEIGN SURPRISE!

 Sorry to say, the crystal ball never clowns.
 And what it sees are various factors that could conjoin to turn 2007 into The Big Tease.
 It sees the ongoing federal investigation by a grand jury, and an investigation (loose term) by George Mitchell, both of which could, theoretically, derail Bonds.
 It sees a pair of knees that, healthy as they look, are still subject to odd twists and severe jolts.
 It sees a 42-year-old who has also had back issues and various other ailments.
 It sees a disabled list vacancy with Bonds' name on it.

 It also notices a Giants lineup that could kindly be described as punch-and-judy, except that there's a whole lot of "judy" and hardly any "punch."
-It anticipates myriad umpires yelling, "Take your Base."
-It sees an inverse ratio between Bonds' interest and the loss column, the former going down as the Giants' total in the latter goes up.
+It anticipates myriad umpires yelling, "Take your Base.

 But mostly what it sees is a guy who has never been afraid to milk his employers for as much as he can, and an employer that has always been too afraid to make do without him.
 It sees, say, 20 home runs -- 754 total, one short of Aaron -- and the need to do this all over again.